TheLord45/tpanel/README.md

 - openssl (is part of NDK)
 - [pjsip](https://www.pjsip.org)

-You can download a ready package with all the necessary libraries and header files from my [server](https://www.theosys.at/download/android_dist.tar.bz2) (2.5Gb!).
+You can download a ready package with all the necessary libraries and header files from my [server](https://www.theosys.at/download/android_dist.tar.bz2) (~ 1Gb!).
 After you've downloaded this hugh file, unpack it into any directory.
 The file details are:

 - [`android_dist.tar.bz2`](https://www.theosys.at/download/android_dist.tar.bz2)
-- SHA256: `c54634935c48cccd9e16e56827bdb24df5ffe9fdf572f1a7961d1230cc25c090`
+- SHA256: `eb7f474aec318bec4af6052ac23232296fa9a9c43f0bf2640f771781d6afb1fc`

 I developped **TPanel** with [QTCreator](https://www.qt.io/product/development-tools).
 Therefor I would recoment to use this tool to compile **TPanel**.
 All the following descriptions are for this tool.
+The easiest way to install it is by using the [Qt maintenance tool](https://www.qt.io/download).

 Start `QTCreator` and load the project file `tpanel.pro`.
 You must set some things to have the correct paths.
 Go to the build settings of the project.
 Define the path where you like the binary for Android, the APK-file, to be.
 Expand the **Build steps** and enter into the line **Additional arguments** the following definitions: